 Lost & Found

-Property found may be turned in at any time to Lost and Found.
-Please call (318) 675-6165 and an officer will be dispatched to your location.
+If you have found property, you may turn it in at any time to Lost and Found or you may call (318) 675-6165 and an officer will be dispatched to your location for pick up.

 University Police Officers issue LSU Health Shreveport parking citations.
 Once a parking citation has been issued, it is forwarded to the Auxiliary Services Parking Office where payments are made and appeals are accepted and forwarded to the Parking Committee for review.
 You may contact the Parking Office at (318) 675-7651.